Skip to Content

 My 30 Best Travel Tips From 6 Years Of Travelling The World

-I gained many experiences during my 6 years of traveling the world: positive experiences and negative ones.
+I gained many experiences during my six years of traveling the world: positive experiences and negative ones.

 1. Get lost on purpose

-This way you will really get to know the place apart from the typical tourist trails.
-Write down the name of your hotel and asks locals on your way back for directions.
+This way, you will really get to know the place apart from the typical tourist trails.
+Write down the name of your hotel and ask locals on your way back for directions.

 2. Don’t plan too much

-On your second day, however, you meet a group of people who are planning a cool trip to another place, and you’d love to join them.
+On your second day, however, you meet a group planning a cool trip to another place, and you’d love to join them.
 I guess you know what I’m driving at.

 3. Meet local people